bmaltais/kohya_ss/README.md

 ### 2024/03/12 (v23.0.8)

-- Add the ability to create outout and logs folder if it does not exist
+- Add the ability to create output and logs folder if it does not exist

 ### 2024/03/12 (v23.0.7)